JopiOrtizUrra/Astronomia-Computacional/README.md

 Till now, all the astronomical process requiered the initial mass of the stars.
 We used Monte Carlo method to obtain the initial mass that follow Krouppa IMF from a uniform random probability (u), that represent the value of dN/dm.
 If the probability of a star is under the Krouppa IMF, the stars will be part of the Milky Way.
 In case is equal or bigger, we ignore thoses stars.

 ## How to used the code
+Before you start using the code, we recommend to read the flowchart in this repository.
+This will help you to understand the structure of the code, the sequence of the functiones and the defined paramters and thoses you can change to explore new reults.
 ### Requirements
 To run the code, you need: